 Nothing scared me anymore, not the bureaucracy I had to face, not the possible disappointment from co-workers and managers, not the guilt of leaving the company which once meant so much to me and where I’ve met my husband and learned the most in my still very short career.

 Feeling good about a decision and having a goal set in my mind gave me all the confidence to change my life and move on.

-I talked to friends and family since then, they all listened very intrigued and gave me invaluable advice and insights on their experience in similar moments.
+I talked a lot to friends and family since then.
+They all listened very intrigued and gave me invaluable advice and insights on their experience in similar moments.

 But most of all, I had faith that I’ve reached a point in my life when I needed to make a change in order to be happy again.

 Do You Need To Quit Your Job To Change Your Life?

 Of course not!